squid-cache/squid-cache.github.io/DevelopmentIdeas/StorageStuff.rst

  * Storing stuff in 4k linked lists, which mean more than one copy needs to happen to write out an object;
  * The in-memory representation looks just like the on-disk representation (sans on-disk metadata); and they both look just like what was read from the network
  * Which means, in Squid-3 and up to Squid-2.6 the client-side just reads the reply from the beginning and parses the  reply and headers.
 This is wasteful.
-Squid-2 HEAD just uses the parsed copy in MemObject->reply rather than re-parsing it for every reply - but this parsed reply is actually parsed by the store routines rather than being 'handed' a parsed structure to store away.
+Squid-2 HEAD just uses the parsed copy in {{{MemObject->reply}}} rather than re-parsing it for every reply - but this parsed reply is actually parsed by the store routines rather than being 'handed' a parsed structure to store away.
  * It doesn't handle partial object contents at all - which is partially storage and partially HTTP-server side as something would need to know how to satisfy range requests from the memory cache and from the network.
  * There is no intermediary layer.
 All refresh, Vary/ETag and Range logics is tightly coupled with the client side processing.
  * Not possible to modify/add headers on the fly.
 Required on refreshes where the 304 may carry updated headers, and to support tralier headers in chunked encoding.